SAP/openui5-website/README.md

 # openui5-website

-Repository for the [openui5.org](openui5.org) website of the [OpenUI5](https://github.com/SAP/openui5) framework.
+This is the repository for the [openui5.org](openui5.org) website of the [OpenUI5](https://github.com/SAP/openui5) framework.
+We welcome contributions to our website.
+If you have a proposal you want to share with us, follow the instructions below.

 ## Contributing

-Contributions welcome!
-If you have a proposal you want to share with us, please follow the steps listed below.
+You only need to follow the installation instructions below if you want to contribute something.

 ### Requirements

-To make a contribution, you need to install the following
+You need to have the following tools installed:

 - [Git](https://git-scm.com)
 - [Node.js](https://nodejs.org) 8.x